 All students are expected to complete the university's Liberal Arts Core requirements.
 See the Liberal Arts Core Requirements section of the catalog for additional details.
 Bachelor of Arts with a major in philosophy, students should fulfill specific categories of the Liberal Arts Core curriculum by taking the courses indicated below.

-- Senior Capstone Course (as listed in major hours below) Philosophy 410
+- Studies in Mathematics and Science Laboratory science......6 - Senior Capstone Course (as listed in major hours below) Philosophy 410

 Philosophy Requirements (27 hours)